iSwitch: QEC on Demand via In-Situ Encoding of Bare Qubits for Ion Trap Architectures: Module II: Hybrid Quantum ISA

 Our hybrid ISA defines three distinct categories of quantum instructions, corresponding to three execution domains: \emph{bare qubit operations}, \emph{logical patch operations}, and \emph{bare–logical switching operations}.
 This division aligns with our hardware layout and supports efficient compilation and scheduling.
 A summary of the hybrid ISA is provided in Table~\ref{tab:isa_summary}.

 \textbf{Bare Qubit Instructions.} These instructions operate on unencoded qubits in the bare region.
-Designed to leverage the native strengths of TIQC, they enable high-fidelity operations with minimal overhead. \texttt{Swap\_Intra} and \texttt{Swap\_Inter} perform ion swaps within and across linear traps to dynamically reconfigure bare qubit layouts. \texttt{Bare\_1Q\_Gate} allows arbitrary native rotations to be directly applied to bare qubits, avoiding the need for QEC overhead when protection is not required.
+Designed to leverage the native strengths of TIQC, they enable high-fidelity operations with minimal overhead. \texttt{BareMove} perform ion swaps across traps to dynamically reconfigure bare qubit layouts. \texttt{Bare1Q\_Gate} allows arbitrary native rotations to be directly applied to bare qubits, avoiding the need for QEC overhead when protection is not required.